All Episodes

 Well, you know, you're very brave.

-Uh, in the case of Doug Wilder running uh for the governorship in Virginia, Tom Bradley running for governor of California in pre-election polls, they had huge leads, and going into election day, it was assumed both candidates, both candidates are black and both were gonna win.
+In the case of Doug Wilder running for the governorship in Virginia, Tom Bradley running for governor of California, in pre-election polls, they had huge leads.

 They both lost by sizable percentages.

-Uh and the uh pollsters decided, well, you know, we've been lied to here, but people didn't want us to think that they were racist, so they told us they're gonna vote for Bradley or Wilder when they really had no intention of it.
+And the pollsters decided, well, you know, we've been lied to here, but people didn't want us to think that they were racist, so they told us they're going to vote for Bradley or Wilder when they really had no intention of it.

 And so it's interesting to how many people are actually answering questions about Obama that way.